deviprasad80/hello-world/FAQ.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Q:What are the get attributes for switch in SAI for table size?

-## A: Following are the get attributes for switch in SAI for table size.
+**A**: Following are the get attributes for switch in SAI for table size.
    ```
       SAI_SWITCH_ATTR_FDB_TABLE_SIZE
       SAI_SWITCH_ATTR_L3_NEIGHBOR_TABLE_SIZE